Geeksltd/Programming.Tips/docs/CodeComments.md

 #### Mandated Comments

-&nbsp;&nbsp; Some companies have a rule that says that every function must have xml documentation, or every variable must have a comment.
+Some companies have a rule that says that every function must have xml documentation, or every variable must have a comment.
 That’s plain silly for the reasons explained above.

 Unfortunately, there is an evil warning code 1591 in Visual Studio which kicks in when you enable XML documentation file generation in the build settings of a project.
 It prompts you to add xml comments to everything that is public.
 Do not obey that.
 Instead, suppress the rule code in the project build settings.